Olive oil

-Olive oil is a liquid fat obtained by pressing whole olives, the fruit of Olea europaea, a traditional tree crop of the Mediterranean Basin, and extracting the oil.
+Olive oil is a vegetable oil obtained by pressing whole olives (the fruit of Olea europaea, a traditional tree crop of the Mediterranean Basin) and extracting the oil.

-It is commonly used in cooking, for frying foods or as a salad dressing.
+It is commonly used in cooking for frying foods, as a condiment, or as a salad dressing.
 It can also be found in some cosmetics, pharmaceuticals, soaps, and fuels for traditional oil lamps.
 It also has additional uses in some religions.
-The olive is one of three core food plants in Mediterranean cuisine, together with wheat and grapes.
-Olive trees have been grown around the Mediterranean since the 8th millennium BC.
+The olive is one of three core food plants in Mediterranean cuisine, with wheat and grapes.
+Olive trees have been cultivated around the Mediterranean since the 8th millennium BC.

-Spain is the world's largest producer, manufacturing almost half of the world's olive oil.
-Other large producers are Italy, Greece, Tunisia, Turkey and Morocco.
+In 2022, Spain was the world's largest producer, manufacturing 24% of the world's total.
+Other large producers were Italy, Greece, and Turkey, collectively accounting for 59% of the global market.

 The composition of olive oil varies with the cultivar, altitude, time of harvest, and extraction process.
 It consists mainly of oleic acid (up to 83%), with smaller amounts of other fatty acids including linoleic acid (up to 21%) and palmitic acid (up to 20%).
-Extra virgin olive oil is required to have no more than 0.8% free acidity and is considered to have favorable flavor characteristics.
+Extra virgin olive oil (EVOO) is required to have no more than 0.8% free acidity, and is considered to have favorable flavor characteristics.